wwroxanne219/food-recipe-analysis/README.md

 This project analyzes the **Food.com Recipes and Ratings dataset**, which combines recipe-level information from Food.com with user-submitted ratings and reviews.
 The recipes dataset contains attributes like preparation time, number of steps, number of ingredients, nutritional information, and tags.
 The interactions dataset records individual user ratings (1–5) linked to each recipe by ID.

-After merging and cleaning, the combined dataset contains **[ADD TOTAL ROW COUNT] rows**, where each row represents one recipe with its associated average rating.
+After merging and cleaning, the combined dataset contains **81,173 rows**, where each row represents one unique recipe with its associated average rating.
+Of these, 36,419 recipes take 30 minutes or less and 44,754 take more than 30 minutes.

 Our central question is: